maxild/ILProgramming/src/NateMcMaster/README.md

 > NOTE: `System.Runtime` is the core assembly (aka corelib) library in the the `net5.0` target pack, and `System.Console` is another BCL library from `dotnet/runtime`.
 The corelib can be defined as the only library without a reference to any other managed library (where System.Object` is defined).

 > NOTE: The `.dll` extension is a .NET Core convention, not a requirement.
 If not specified, the compiler will produce a file named `Program.exe`.
 On Windows, this would be a little misleading because you can’t double-click Program.exe, so in .NET Core we always use `.dll`.
 On Linux this is just weird, because (native) dynamic libraries normally have an `.so` extension, but .NET uses both PE file format (by specification, and not the Linux ELF file format) and a windows inspired extension (by convention), so we just accept that and move on.
-The convention totally makes sense, because a managed executable like `csc.dll` does need not a host to run, because everything in .NET user code is a DLL.
+The convention totally makes sense, because a managed executable like `csc.dll` does need a host to run, because everything in .NET (user) code is a DLL.

 > NOTE: The referenced assemblies are from the target packs of the `Microsoft.NETCore.App` shared framework.
 This used to by a metapackage distributed via NuGet.
-But in modern .NET Core it turned out that this kind of turned into "package hell" for users to explicitly reference the package graph in msbuild files, so now the shared framework is part of the SDK.
+But it was dicovered around 3.0 that this was to much "package config" for users of the framework, because thay had to use explicit references to too many packageas of the package graph, so now the shared framework is part of the SDK, and you sort of reference everything by default (The graph is trimmed at publish-time, I guess!!!).

 > NOTE: Starting .NET Core 3.0, the reference assemblies are no longer part of the NuGetFallbackFolder.
 Instead, they ship in a "reference pack".
 On Linux, those .dlls are now found in `/usr/share/dotnet/packs/Microsoft.NETCore.App.Ref/5.0.0/ref/net5.0/` for `net5.0` (or `/usr/share/dotnet/packs/Microsoft.NETCore.App.Ref/3.1.0/ref/netcoreapp3.1/` for `netcoreapp3.1`)

 ## Runtime and Shared Framework (same thing these days)

-If we try to run the `Program.dll` managed assembly (portable executable) via the `dotnet` host we get and error
+If we try to run the `Program.dll` managed assembly (portable executable) via the `dotnet` host we get the following error

 ```bash
 $ dotnet Program.dll